 Is your state still on shut down?
 Kids still out of school?
 Many libraries, museums and organizations are offering some of their content for free online.
-Here are just 7 Libraries you can visit from the comfort of your own home.
-Digital Public Library of America The DPLA is an online collection of over 36 million freeContinue reading “7 Digital Libraries You Can Visit From Your Home”
+Here are just 7 digital libraries you can visit from the comfort of your own home.

 Celebrate National Bookmobile Day!
 Every day, bookmobiles help transform the communities they serve, providing everything from access to books, magazines and videos to job search assistance and much more.